tandica/rhcsa/practice-exams/yt/yt.md

-# cyber custodian yt vid
+# All Review YT Vids

 2 vms in the exam - one server will have network configs and other won't.